kyma-project/btp-manager/docs/user/03-40-management-of-service-instances-and-bindings.md

     my-binding   my-service-instance   Created   16s
     ```

-3. Verify the Secret is created with the name specified in the  **spec.secretName** field of the ServiceBinding CR.
-The Secret contains access credentials that the applications require to use the service:
+4. Verify the Secret is created with the name specified in the  **spec.secretName** field of the ServiceBinding CR.
+The Secret contains access credentials that the applications need to use the service:

     ```bash
     kubectl get secrets